 Well-circumscribed predominantly hypoechoic mass.
 Typical shapes include 6:

 - tubular: ~8%.

 If small, it can mimic a typical anechoic cyst.
 Using subcutaneous fat as a reference, lesions tend to be hypoechoic.
 Larger lesions can be a little heterogeneous due to the presence of mucoid, fat, calcification or pus.
 Usually no associated vascularity.
 They, however, can have a variable appearance if ruptured, occasionally associated with vascularity and lobulated contours 6.
-As a useful tool to distinguish between an epidermal inclusion cyst and a dermoid cyst, if the lesion is not covered by periosteum, it is more likely to represent a dermoid cyst.
 On color Doppler, it may show twinkling artefact 8.